 There are many vital vitamins in the complex package.
-The only way to come close to sparkling good health is to eat a natural, rounded diet; and perhaps take a supplement tablet as well.
-I do periodically, but it's not a substitute for choice foods.
+The only way to come close to sparkling great wellness is to eat a natural, rounded diet; and perhaps take a supplement tablet as well.
+I do periodically, but it is not a substitute for choice foods.

 Whole grains, of course, are the source of many of the vitamin B package.
-So, if you're eating white rice, bread, cakes and cookies made from refined flour, then you can expect to be deficient.
+So, if you are eating white rice, bread, cakes and cookies made from refined flour, then you can expect to be deficient.

 Fatty fish too are a rich source of vitamins, as is sunshine in moderate doses.
-Salmon, mackerel or pilchards should be on your menu, in any case, twice a week at least, for their anti inflammatory omega three.
+Salmon, mackerel or pilchards should be on your menu, in any case, twice a week at least, for their anti inflammatory omega-3.

 If a cluttered desk is a sign of a cluttered mind, then what are we to think of an empty desk?

 For more information about foods that you should be consuming for the B vitamins, to prevent tingling in arms and hands, scout around at this site; there is oodles of information on pecans, genuine wholemeal flour and low GI bread, for example.
 Do not forget the green leafy vegetables and freshly squeezed citrus for the vital folate.